altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 In this block diagram:

-- The architecture of the virtual platform follows a hierarchy that goes from **target script → system → board → fpga → qsys_top → hps_subsystem → agilex_hps,** which is aligned with the Simics virtual platform development philosophy that tries to match with the real golden hardware reference design architecture.
+- The architecture of the virtual platform follows a hierarchy that goes from **target script → system → board → fpga → qsys_top → hps_subsystem → agilex_hps,** which is aligned with the Simics virtual platform development philosophy that tries to match with the real Quartus design architecture.
 - The **target script** instantiates the **system component**, provides the CLI run time commands, and creates the network configuration.
 This script also defines the parameters that configure other components.
 - The **system component** represents the complete virtual platform system and instantiates the **board component**.
 This component is implemented in a Python file.
 - The **board component** represents the model of a PCB (analogous to a development kit).
 It includes the instance of the **FPGA component** and all board components connected to the FPGA (for example, flash devices, ethernet PHY).
 The GPIO loopback connection is implemented here.
 This component is implemented in a Python file.
-- The **FPGA component** represents the top-level hardware design model in the Quartus Prime software project design that targets the Agilex™ 5 E-Series SoC FPGA device.
-It matches the logical hierarchy of the fictitious hardware design that the Agilex™ 5 E-Series Universal Virtual Platform models.
+- The **FPGA component** represents the top-level Quartus design model in the Quartus Prime software project design that targets the Agilex™ 5 E-Series SoC FPGA device.
+It matches the logical hierarchy of the fictitious Quartus design that the Agilex™ 5 E-Series Universal Virtual Platform models.
 This component only instantiates the qsys_top component and is implemented as a Python script.
-- The **qsys_top** component matches the design's top view being modeled and corresponds to the system seen from the Platform Designer under the hardware design(soc_inst instance).
+- The **qsys_top** component matches the design's top view being modeled and corresponds to the system seen from the Platform Designer under the Quartus design(soc_inst instance).
 The HPS subsystem component and the components included as part of the FPGA fabric design are instantiated under the qsys_top component.
 The qsys_top component is modeled as a Python script.
 - The **FPGA fabric** design corresponds to the logic model implemented in the FPGA fabric.
 - The **HPS subsystem** component corresponds to the model of the module that integrates all components associated with the HPS in the Agilex™ 5 E-Series device.
 It includes the HPS models, SDM mailbox, and EMIF model.
 - The **Agilex™ 5 HPS component** in the virtual platform is an Intel Simics model that corresponds to the Hard Processor System Agilex™ 5 FPGA IP in the  Quartus Prime software.
 - The embedded software running in the HPS component is expected to be the same that can be run in the real silicon.
 Exercising the HPS-embedded software in this virtual platform allows you to debug the software using the Simics debug capabilities.

 ### Main Features Supported by the Altera® Agilex™ 5 E-Series Universal Virtual Platform

+The following sections describes some typical use cases that can be exercised with the Universal Virtual Platform.

 #### Boot an Operative System